Degrees and Certifications:

 *Tuesday and Thursday from 745-830am.

 *Wednesday and Friday from 145-230pm.

-Email me at email@example.com or through google classroom.
+Email me at email@example.com or through google classroom to set up an appointment.
 Please note, if I call home, it will be a blocked number.

 I will respond/acknowledge student and parent emails within 24 hours during contract hours (7:30 AM-2:30 PM)

 How is attendance taken?

 Students are to attend class for the assigned 80 minutes.
 Just like in the classroom, if student does not attend to class or comes late, they will be marked tardy or truant.
 Parents will be notified if students are not showing up to class through Aeries communication or email.
 If students are absent three days in a row, their name will be passed on to the administration (following district policy).

 Platforms will include google classroom, Flip Grid, Kami, Wakelet, Edpuzzle, Newsela etc. The teacher will provide tutorials for students on how to use these platforms.
 All platforms and links will be found through student’s google classroom.
 Assignments are due the same day they are assigned by midnight, unless otherwise stated.

 What is the learning expectation?

 Students attend their class online, turn in work by the due date, ask questions when they need clarification, complete the attendance assignments on days they are not in class, and prepare in advance for class days by having their notes and school supplies available.
 Weekly announcements are on the stream page in google classrooms.